ericghlee/front-end-test/README.md

 	- the email validation can be done while the user writes it or after trying the 'next' button
 	- if the email is valid and the user tries the 'next' button, it should go to the next step
 - second step for *password* field
-	- for test purposes, if the user put any text that contains 'test' the user must be logged
+	- for test purposes, if both email and password contains the string 'test' the emain and password matches
 	- if the password doesn't match it should return a message
 	- if the password matches it should redirect to the home page.

+##### Header:
+- It contains a title to the page

+##### Footer:
+- It contains the current date

 ##### Home page:
-- It should contain only a welcome message
+- It contains only a welcome message

 #### Observations:
 The stylization doesn't need to be too elaborated, it's allowed to use pre made themes but your CSS should be organized.